Cometgerms/Algorithm_Notes/Bronze/Time Complexity/Time Complexity.md

 ## Notations

+### Big \Theta Notation

 ### Big O Notation

 Big O notation is a standardized way of expressing the worst-case time complexity of an algorithm.
-It quantifies how the runtime of an algorithm scales as the size of the input, denoted as 'n,' becomes arbitrarily large.
+It quantifies how an algorithm's runtime scales as the input size, denoted as 'n,' becomes arbitrarily large.
 The Big O notation provides an upper bound on the running time, helping us understand how an algorithm's efficiency degrades with larger input sizes.